addisonlynch/iexfinance/docs/source/index.rst

 - :ref:`endpoints` - (mostly) 1:1 mirror of the `IEX Cloud documentation <https://iexcloud.io/api/>`__
 - :ref:`package_info` - additional package information, developer/testing documentation

+.. note:: iexfinance is now a pandas-driven library.
+The default output format is now a pandas ``DataFrame``.

 .. warning:: Support for Python 2 has ended as of ``iexfinance`` version 0.5.0.

 .. _account: https://iexcloud.io/pricing/